CLOUDERHEM/TranslationTracker/README.md

 ## Info

-This a simple Chrome extension that used in recording the translate history
+This is a simple Chrome extension that records translation history.

-When  **paste** the text into textArea, text and the translated will be automatically stored in the cloud platform
+Simply **paste** the word or sentence into the text area, and both the original word/sentence and its translated version will be automatically stored in the cloud platform.

 ### Feature

-* auto record
+* automatically save to cloud storage
-* storage sync
+* export records as local file
-* export records to local file
+* easy manage in web tab

-More feats are developing
+More features will be supported in the future.

 ### Support